ashik-2534/Blog-Project/README.md

     npm run build
    ```

    The dist folder is the version of your app ready to be deployed to a web server (e.g., Netlify, Vercel, or any hosting service).
-You typically upload this folder's contents for hosting your website in production.
+You typically upload this folder contents for hosting your website in production.

 ---